-Q: Why is Des Moines Public Schools proposing this change to school hours?
+Q: Why is Des Moines Public Schools considering a change to school hours?

 A: Research clearly supports the academic and heath benefits that result from school schedules that align with student sleep cycles.
 This proposal supports our mission.
 Be sure to visit the background/research page for articles by medical and education experts on this issue.

 Q: What will be the new school and staff hours?